Thanks for joining me

 The spinothalamic pathway is very important

-for pain and temperature sensation.
+for pain and temperature sensation and also carries the crude touch.

 Now, let’s repeat.